Slavonia

 The economy of Slavonia is largely based on processing industry, trade, transport, and civil engineering.
 Agriculture is a significant component of its economy: Slavonia contains 45% of Croatia's agricultural land and accounts for a significant proportion of Croatia's livestock farming and production of permanent crops.
 The gross domestic product (GDP) of the five counties of Slavonia is worth 6,454 million euro or 8,005 euro per capita, 27.5% below national average.
 The GDP of the five counties represents 13.6% of Croatia's GDP.

 The cultural heritage of Slavonia represents a blend of historical influences, especially those from the end of the 17th century, when Slavonia started recovering from the Ottoman wars, and its traditional culture.
 Slavonia contributed to the culture of Croatia through art, writers, poets, sculptors, and art patronage.
 In traditional music, Slavonia comprises a distinct region of Croatia, and the traditional culture is preserved through folklore festivals, with prominence given to tamburica music and bećarac, a form of traditional song, recognized as an intangible cultural heritage by UNESCO.
 The cuisine of Slavonia reflects diverse influences—a blend of traditional and foreign elements.
-Slavonia is one of Croatia's winemaking areas, with Ilok and Kutjevo recognized as centres of wine production.
+Slavonia is one of Croatia's winemaking areas, with Erdut, Ilok and Kutjevo recognized as centres of wine production.